Updated June 2026

 My shoes were allowing excessive lateral movement that put constant tension on my iliotibial band with every stride.
 When I switched to a shoe with a wider, more stable platform and proper cushioning, the difference was immediate.

-After recovering and testing 30+ shoes specifically for how they handle lateral knee stress, these are the 10 best shoes for ITBS runners โ shoes with stable platforms, adequate cushioning, and designs that reduce the biomechanical forces that irritate the IT band.
+After recovering and testing 30+ shoes specifically for how they handle lateral knee stress, here are the 10 best for ITBS runners — shoes with stable platforms, adequate cushioning, and designs that reduce the biomechanical forces that irritate the IT band.

 Combined with the right injury prevention strategy, the right shoe can be transformative for ITBS recovery.